 No matter how much it feels like, it is not the end of the world.
 Getting laid off, or surviving it, is not a measure of your capabilities.
 So, take a deep breath and read what we have to say.

-• Negotiate.
+- Negotiate.
 It's imperative that you don’t let your emotions overwhelm your thought process.
-Try to keep your calm and negotiate an opportunity for a salary reduction, getting your skills utilised in some other department, or furlough in the worst-case scenario.
+Try to keep your calm and negotiate an opportunity for a salary reduction, getting your skills utilized in some other department, or furlough in the worst-case scenario.

-• Work towards your dream.
+- Work towards your dream.
 A lot of us aspire to work in different professions or start something of our own.
-If circumstances changed the course of your life, change it back in your favour!
-Materialise your thoughts and dreams.
+If circumstances changed the course of your life, change it back in your favor!
+Materialize your thoughts and dreams.
 Who knows, you may emerge with the next big idea.

 Remember when you were in school, nervous about getting a nice college?
 Well, you did.
 But then you started fretting about getting a job.
 Guess what?
 You managed to get that, too.
 The point is, we humans never fail to overthink.
 It’s good to be prepared for the worst but we shouldn't let unfortunate times define our self-worth.
 Just reflect back on your achievements, be proud of your accomplishments, and believe that you can get through anything!